screeps/docs/source/contributed/earlyEnergyManagement.md

 ### Container Mining
-Container mining is a very efficient way to harvest sources using devision of labor.
+Container mining is a very efficient way to harvest sources using division of labor.
 The idea works as follows:
 * A dedicated Miner creep is used to harvest the source.
 * The Miner will not move away from the source during its lifetime.
 * A [`container`](http://docs.screeps.com/api/#StructureContainer) is placed next to the source.
 The Miner will stand on top of the container.
 All energy the Miner harvests (and his carry parts can not hold) will be dropped in the container automatically.